 Nervous System – Stimulate nervous system, Indicated in giddiness, fainting etc.

-Digestive System – Helps for easy bowel movement, stimulate liver.
-Indicated in worm infestation, Helps to reduce colic pain (Sulaprasamana).
-Indicated in constipation, Autoimmune rheumatic disorders, Ascites, indigestion, enlargement of Liver, Spleen, Abdominal cramp, worm infestation etc.
+Digestive System – Helps for easy bowel movement, liver stimulant.
+Helps to reduce colic pain (Sulaprasamana).
+Indicated in worm infestation, constipation, Autoimmune rheumatic disorders, Ascites, indigestion, Hepato and splenomegaly, Abdominal cramp, worm infestation etc.

 Respiratory System – Pacify Kapha dosha.
 Indicated in cough, breathing difficulties, and pulmonary edema.

-Excretory System – its has diuretic action its root decoction is indicated in urinary calculus and painful micturition.
+Excretory System – it has diuretic action its root decoction is indicated in urinary calculus and painful micturition.

 Satmikarana – Indicated in various poisonous conditions.